What are the Most Romantic Gemstones?

-Gemstones captivate us with their magical appeal.
-Through the centuries we have woven vast bodies of lore surrounding the jewels we wrest from the ground.
-Many can be considered romantic gemstones.
-These stones may have powers over life and love ascribed to them, or they have been immortalized in our works of song, literature, and film.
-We cover some of the most famous gems of romance below.
+Jewels delight us with their mystic appeal.
+For centuries, we have woven vast bodies of lore around gems.
+Many are romantic gemstones.
+Some say these stones may have powers over life and love.
+Others immortalize them in works of song, literature, and film.
+Learn about some of the most famous gems below.

 Ruby, the King of Gemstones

-The color red possesses universal appeal.
-In Western tradition is symbolizes the blood of life, heat, passion and energy.
-In the East is represents luck, happiness, and fertility.
-It should come as no surprise then that rubies have long been considered the quintessential red gemstone.
+The color red is universally appealing.
+In Western traditions, it symbolizes the blood of life, heat, passion, and energy.
+In the East, it represents luck, happiness, and fertility.
+It should come as no surprise then that rubies are a signature red gemstone.

 Amethyst, the Stone of Saint Valentine

-Most are familiar with the traditional lore surrounding amethyst.
-The stone is widely known in myth as a talisman preventing or combating drunkenness.
-What many may not realize, however, is that amethyst has long possessed a deep connection to love and relationships.
+Most are familiar with the lore surrounding amethyst.
+Many know the myth about preventing drunkenness.
+What many may not know, however, is that amethyst possesses a deep connection to love and relationships.

-In early Roman belief, amethyst gemstones were said to promote harmony in the home.
-Roman wives would wear jewelry set with this stone to keep their husbands loyal.
+Ancient Roman belief says that amethyst gemstones promote harmony in the home.
+Roman wives would wear jewelry containing this stone to keep their husbands loyal.

-In Catholic tradition, amethyst became the stone associated with Saint Valentine, for whom Valentine’s Day is named.
-In this way, the jewel became associated with lasting and eternal love.
+In Catholic tradition, amethyst became associated with Saint Valentine, of Valentine’s Day fame.
+This way, the jewel became associated with lasting and eternal love.
 In fact, stories persist that the saint wore an amethyst ring engraved with the image of Cupid, Roman God of affection and desire.
 This may stem from the tradition of the clergy wearing amethyst rings, especially bishops.